egozed/iClebo_O5/README.md

-SHOWS INFO from yujinrobots iClebo_O5 omega robot with GUI.
+SHOWS INFO and pic from camera from yujinrobots iClebo_O5 omega robot with GUI via LAN/wifi/home network.
-SHOWS pic from camera.

-for works click on main.pyw
+For works click on main.pyw

 p.s code comments in Russian lang.